sayakpaul/robustness-vit/analysis/pgd_attacks/README.md

-This directory provides a Colab Notebook.
+This directory provides Colab Notebooks.
 No local setup is needed for this one.
-Simply open up the notebook in Colab and follow the instructions specified inside it.
+Simply open up a notebook in Colab and follow the instructions specified inside it.